srccast/git-cloner/README.md

 ```

 This launches our minimal Dockerfile as a container named web, and the `docker-dind` image as a container named docker.
-Lets's launch this and see what happens.
+Let's launch this and see what happens.
 Once I run `docker compose up` it produces lots of output, which I didn't read,
 but nothing crashes, so I assume everything is fine.

 Next we'll try to connect to the docker container from our web container using the docker-py library.
 To do so we'll